-In the United States, the Canadian provides of Alberta, Ontario, and Quebec, in Germany, and in the United Kingdom, Turo offers the option for you to select a protection plan or become a Commercial Host by providing your own commercial rental insurance.
+In the United States, the Canadian provides of Alberta, Nova Scotia, Ontario, and Quebec, in Germany, and in the United Kingdom, Turo offers the option for you to select a protection plan or become a Commercial Host by providing your own commercial rental insurance.
 We strongly encourage every host who considers foregoing a Turo protection plan to read this article carefully.

 In all other countries where Turo is available and in the other Canadian provinces, hosts must provide their own commercial rental car liability insurance directly to their guests.
 You may view the countries where Turo is available here.

 Commercial Hosts in the United States, Canada, Germany, and the United Kingdom can opt out of liability insurance and physical damage protection from our insurance partners (including Liberty Mutual in the US, Intact Financial Services in Canada, and Allianz in Germany and the UK) and instead provide their own liability insurance directly to guests.
 This option is only available to those companies who have obtained commercial rental insurance.
 Most commercial policies would likely exclude rentals, so this option will virtually always be available only to rental car companies who use the Turo marketplace.
 Hosts who choose to use their own commercial liability insurance will keep 90% of the trip price; however, the amount of coverage and support that Turo will provide will be significantly limited.
 Payment will be made in Canadian dollars (CA$) in Canada, pounds (£) in the UK, euros (€) in Germany and all countries in the eurozone, and US dollars (US$) everywhere else, including locations where Turo is available outside of the United States.

 If a host chooses to provide their own rental insurance on any vehicle associated with their account, all of their vehicles will automatically be opted into owner-provided insurance and covered exclusively by their own insurance.